pubnub/chat-engine/guide/concepts/events/debugging.md

 });
 ```

-Beware that this is very verbose and should not be enabled in production as it
-will have negative performance implications.
+**This should not be enabled in production**.
+It is very verbose and will have negative performance implications.

 ## Increase PubNub Verbosity